coady/django-model-values/docs/reference.rst

    .. note:: Spatial functions are experimental and may change in the future.
       See source for available functions if gis is configured.

+   .. autoattribute:: lookups

+      mapping of potentially `registered lookups`_ to transform functions

 QuerySet
 =============
 .. autoclass:: QuerySet